hbrown61/FinalReport5102/README.md

 # FinalReport5102

-You can find the Java file inside
+You can find the Java file inside the FinalProject folder, then src, as Main.java Then the Python file is inside the FinalProjectPy, as Palindrome.py